MobleyLab/drug-computing/uci-pharmsci/getting-started.md

 Here, you will need to complete several main steps in the install, each of which has its own section:
 1) Install Anaconda Python and get the repository
 2) (Optionally) Configure a conda environment if desired
-3) Use conda to install gfortran
+3) Use conda to install libgfortran
 4) Use f2py3 to compile libraries for lectures/assignments  (sometimes breaks if step (5) is done first)
 5) Use conda to finish installing prerequisites
 6) Install the OpenEye license